USCIS Interviews: Why Proper Identification and Documentation Matter

 1. Bring a Current Government-Issued Photo ID

 Always bring a current government-issued photo ID (driver’s license, state ID, or passport) that reflects your current legal name and current residential address.
-The address is especially important in family-based “green card” cases (Form I-130 Immediate Relative Petitions) where a U.S. citizen petitioner must appear and be sworn in.
-A valid ID ensures that USCIS can verify both the identity and residence of the petitioner, which is crucial for establishing eligibility and maintaining accurate records.
+The address is especially important in marriage-based “green card” cases where the Immigrant is being sponsored by a US Citizen spouse and the parties are expected to be sharing a life and living together.
+A valid ID ensures that USCIS can verify both the identity and residence of the applicant (and petitioner), which is crucial for establishing eligibility and maintaining accurate records.

 2. Make Sure Your Documents Reflect Your Current Legal Name